Posted October 19, 2015

 But times change and so do the threats.
 I recently wrote a post about the different kinds of phishing scams, including puddle, spear, and whale phishing.
 I want to go more in depth about spear phishing in particular, as it has become a popular exploitation method for cybercriminals seeking to breach corporate networks without their knowledge.

 With any message you receive, whether it is an email or a text, you have to be careful about what you click.
 When it comes to emails, not only do you have to be careful about links in the email message itself, but you also have to take caution about viewing the message in your email client’s preview pane.
-Malicious scripts, embedded coding, attached malware hiding in documents, and spoofed zip files pose an incredible threat to your personal information, and if you’re on a computer at work, to your company’s network and proprietary data as well.
+Malicious scripts, embedded coding, attached Malware: Software that is intended to damage or disable computers and computer systems. hiding in documents, and spoofed zip files pose an incredible threat to your personal information, and if you’re on a computer at work, to your company’s network and proprietary data as well.

 Spear phishing targets specific individuals with personalized messages containing information that the victim will find relevant or legitimate.
 While it’s not always obvious when a message has been compromised, there are a few “classic” scams that should raise immediate red flags, and that you should definitely not click.

 - Don’t click on links in an email from a Russian beauty.
 Or anyone, for that matter, claiming to have found their “true love of heart” in your non-existent online profile.
 As fetching as you are, you’ll be lucky if you only end up with malware on your computer.
 At worst, you’ll get sucked into a dramatic situation that leaves your bank account empty and your email inbox filled with stolen pictures from modeling websites.